PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 19:02:11
+Last updated: 2024-04-05 19:02:44
-Random Quote: Jerry: "Space sperm?
-Sperm from... space?"
-Rick: "Very impressive verbal forensic work, Jerry." - Rick Sanchez
+Random Quote: Those called "fools" are the only ones brave enough to see the truth. - Rick Sanchez